helios-ag/FMElfinderBundle/README.md

     * upload_deny: ['all']
     * upload_max_size: 2M

+### Use multiple upload folder by instance
+You can set multiple upload root folder by instance configuration.

+If you have configured your instance with `/uploads` path, you can provide an additional folder as a home folder (e.g. for a multi-users application) when accessing to the instance URL :

+`/elfinder/{instance}/{homeFolder}` or `/efconnect/{instance}/{homeFolder}`

+For example, accessing to `/elfinder/acmeInstance/bob` URL will open up elfinder with `/uploads/bob` as root directory which only contains Bob's files.

+Then, accessing to `/elfinder/acmeInstance/alice` URL will re-use your instance, but open up elfinder with `/uploads/alice` folder as root directory, containing only Alice's files.

+To use this feature, you **must** provide the instance name in the URL, and of course be sure to set proper write/read permissions on home folders.

+**Note:** this feature is only available with `LocalFileSystem` driver.

 ## Plugins support

 ElFinder comes with few plugins, like auto-resize, which can be enabled, by the following configuration: